el23ddg/Data_Analysis-Projects/README.md

 - Revenue distribution across occasions, categories, and products
 - Seasonal trends and peak performance months
 - Customer behavior insights, including average order value and delivery patterns
+### 2. Coffee Shop Sales Analysis
+#### Project Overview
+This project explores the Coffee Shop Sales dataset from Maven Analytics, leveraging Microsoft Excel for analysis and interactive dashboards.
+The goal is to extract meaningful insights about sales, customer behavior, and store performance to drive strategic decisions.
+#### Insights Delivered
+- Peak sales hours and preferred days for customer visits
+- Top revenue-generating product categories and items
+- Footfall distribution and store performance comparison
+- Order size preferences and seasonal trends